szabgab/rust.code-maven.com/slides/rust/surrealdb.md

 {i: kv-mem}
 {i: Mem}

-Using the in-memory database can be very useful, especially in short-lived examples like we have but in other cases as well.
+Using the in-memory database can be very useful, especially in short-lived examples ike the ones we have here, but in other cases as well.
 It does not need any additional server component.

-In this example we only setup the database connection without doing anything.
+In this example we only setup the database connection, the namespace and the database without doing anything.

+For the in-memory database we don't need authentication as only our process can access it.

 ![](examples/surrealdb/in-memory-setup/Cargo.toml)